H. Warner Munn: Early career

 Munn was a major early contributor to the pulp magazine Weird Tales during the 1920s and 1930s, with the editorship of Farnsworth Wright.
 Munn's first, "The Werewolf of Ponkert" (1925 WT) arose from a comment by H.P.
 Lovecraft suggesting a story written from the werewolf's point of view.
 Munn's resulting tales became the first of a series, "The Tales of the Master".
 The series included a serial, "The Werewolf's Daughter" (1928 WT) and this and the initial story appeared as The Werewolf of Ponkert (1958).
 Munn later continued the Werewolf Clan stories; these dealt with the descendants of the werewolf in the first story.
 The plots of the Werewolf Clan tales revolved between the struggle between the titular family and "The Master", a supernatural villain that Munn based on Charles Maturin's Melmoth the Wanderer.
 When the change of editors of the magazine from Farnsworth Wright to Dorothy McIlwraith; McIlwraith used different writers, Munn's major market was eliminated.
 Munn later reworked the other stories and added extensively to the series, most of these tales appearing initially in Robert Weinberg's "Lost Fantasies" series, and then in book form as Tales of the Werewolf Clan #1: In the Tomb of the Bishop (1979) and Tales of the Werewolf Clan #2: The Master Goes Home (1979).

 The two series of works for which he is known best, his Merlin saga and the Tales of the Werewolf Clan, were both started during the Weird Tales period.
-King of the World’s Edge, the first Merlin novel, was written as early as 1925.
+King of the World's Edge, the first Merlin novel, was written as early as 1925.
 On publication (Weird Tales, 1939) it was compared favorably to the stories of Robert E. Howard, of whose fiction Munn confessed to being a great admirer.
 The novel starts in the last days of King Arthur, and follows the adventures of Myrdhinn (Merlin) and a Roman centurion, who leave Britain for new lands to the West, and find themselves in the kingdom of the Aztecs.
+King of the World's Edge has been described as a Sword and sorcery novel.